 Nature & Wildlife Section

-The story telling value of a Nature photograph must be weighed more than the pictorial quality while maintaining high technical quality.
+Nature means Images where living organisms are the primary subject matter.
+The story telling value of an Image will normally be weighed more than the pictorial quality.

 Creative Section